 Every PDF Association event provides a forum for the PDF industry to meet and discuss a broad range of technical topics, challenges and solutions.
 The videos of many previous presentations is available and provide a good body of knowledge.

-The PDF Association provides many technical publications to assist developers and end-users to better utilize ISO standardized PDF technologies.
+The PDF Association provides many technical publications to assist developers and end-users to better utilize standardized PDF technologies.

 PDF Association specifications are industry-ratified specifications that extend PDF.